Probing Chemical Enrichment in Extremely Metal-Poor Galaxies

 \section{CELib result \lowercase{of} O/H, H\lowercase{e}/H, \lowercase{and} F\lowercase{e}/O}

 To help understand the results of different yield models, we present the time evolution of O/H ({\it panel (a), (b))}, He/H ({\it panel (c), (d))}, and Fe/O ({\it panel (e), (f)}) emitted from an instantaneous burst of a simple stellar population calculated using {\sc CELib} in Figure~\ref{fig:Appen_CElib_OH_HeH_FeO}.
-In panel ({\it a}), ({\it b}), ({\it c}), and ({\it d}), the SMS yield for the case where $10\%$ of the total mass is ejected for $\Msms=6127\,\Msun$ (Model-N\&N-10\%) is shown by a gray dashed line, and the SMS yield for the case where all outer layers up to the CO core are ejected for $\Msms=6127\,\Msun$ (Model-N\&N-CO) is shown by a gray solid line.
-At $t=10^{7.6}\, \mathrm{yr}$ in panel ({\it e}) and ({\it f}), Fe release by SNIa begins to occur, increasing Fe/O in both panels.
+In panels ({\it a}), ({\it b}), ({\it c}), and ({\it d}), the SMS yield for the case where $10\%$ of the total mass is ejected for $\Msms=6127\,\Msun$ (Model-N\&N-10\%) is shown by a black triangle, and the SMS yield for the case where all outer layers up to the CO core are ejected for $\Msms=6127\,\Msun$ (Model-N\&N-CO) is shown by a black square.
+At $t=10^{7.6}\, \mathrm{yr}$ in panels ({\it e}) and ({\it f}), Fe release by SNIa begins to occur, increasing Fe/O in both panels.
 The high Fe/O ([Fe/O]$>0$) at $\sim 10^{6.5}\, \mathrm{yr}$ for $Z=10^{-7}$ ({\PopIII}) case in the panel ({\it e}) is due to metal enrichment by PISN.
 Additionally, in panel ({\it f}), a high [Fe/O] ([Fe/O]$>0$) does not appear because the massive star collapses directly to BH.